Indian Institute of Management Kozhikode: Student life

 The students of PGP, PGP-BL and FPM programmes are required to reside on campus.
 Residential facilities in the campus include 13 student hostels and faculty guest houses.
 Roobaroo is a cultural event conducted every year during the induction of the new batch to acclimate students with IIMK culture and to build a good on-campus community.

 The apex student body of the campus is the Students' Council (popularly known as 'S-Con') which is an elected committee of six students each from the first and second-year batches of PGP and PGPBL course.
 The Students' Council facilitates elections to the other student committees in campus.
 In addition to elections, the Students' Council is involved in elective bidding, hostel bidding, co-ordinating other student bodies (IGs, clubs and committees), conducting Farewell, liaison with administration and institutional development activities.

 Backwaters, the annual management fest; Echoes, the annual intercollegiate cultural event; E-Summit, the annual entrepreneur meet; and Horizons, the annual management conclave, are a few major events organized by the student body.

-Bhooklagi is an student based start up operating inside the campus started in 2013 and been running successfully for 11 years, its first and only kind of startup that’s operating in any IIM.
+Bhooklagi is an student based start up operating inside the campus started in 2013 and been running successfully for 11 years, its first and only kind of startup that's operating in any IIM.
 Recently there is a lot of competition in the food delivery market also with the establishment on campus restaurant the successful startup is struggling a bit but the founders and existing handlers are positive and are finding new ways to compete in the market.

 Nostalgia is the annual on-campus alumni meet and has been conducted since 2004.
 Sangram is an annual sports meet with IIM Bangalore, IIM Trichy, and IIM Visakhapatnam with each institute hosting the event in alternate years.
-Sangam is the annual alumni meet of IIM Kozikode and is organized in several cities in India and abroad.
+Sangam is the annual alumni meet of IIM Kozhikode and is organized in several cities in India and abroad.
 Alumni Association actively conducts alumni meetings across India as well as abroad.
 Recently three alumni have been added to the Board of Governors of IIM-Kozhikode.
 The Annual General Meeting of the Alumni Association is conducted during Nostalgia.

 Kozhikode Marathon Executive Committee of IIM Kozhikode has organized mini-marathon runs in Kozhikode annually since 2010 to raise funds for social causes.
 In 2012 and 2013, the Calicut Mini Marathon was organized in association with Government of Kerala to promote the cause of women empowerment and solid waste management respectively.

 Besides student committees, the institute also has student interest groups for various fields of management like marketing, finance, consulting and hobby clubs, photography, music, dance, theatre etc. The institute also offers placement guidance for students and organizes placement processes for the Summer Internship and outgoing batch.